-Is C Diff Contagious?
+Is C diff Contagious?

 Many people want to know “Is C. diff contagious?”

-The answer is yes.
+c diff bacteria can live on surfaces for yearsThe answer is yes.
 C. difficile can be very contagious.
-C. difficile is easily spread from person to person through touch, from contact with contaminated objects or surfaces (like cell phones, shopping cart handles, gym equipment, etc).
-It is very important to wash your hands well after using the bathroom, as C diff can reside in your stool.
-Some people are also carriers of C. diff, and they may not have any symptoms of the infection.
-Those who are especially vulnerable are the elderly, who often have weaker immune systems and complicating health problems.
+C. difficile is spread from people who are infected to others through touch, from contact with contaminated objects or surfaces (like cell phones, shopping cart handles, gym equipment, etc).
+It is very important to wash your hands well after using the bathroom, as C diff resides in your stool.
+If you touch a contaminated surface and then eat (without washing your hands) you can ingest the bacteria which could then cause an infection.
+You become sick by ingesting the bacteria.

 How do you clean and protect against C. diff?